34 Animals That Eat Other Animals With Pictures

 One of the most common prey for eagles is fish.
 Eagles swoop and snatch fish from the water’s surface, using their powerful talons to grasp their slippery prey.

-They also have a unique hunting technique called “plucking,” They dive into the water and grab a fish with their talons before flying to a nearby perch to eat it.
+They also have a unique hunting technique called “plucking,” which is when they dive into the water and grab a fish with their talons before flying to a nearby perch to eat it.

 Eagles also hunt smaller mammals like rabbits, squirrels, and even deer fawns.